MatthiasX86/react-scroll-backdrop/README.md

 #### ( , value )

-Type: { type: 'color' | 'image', value: string }
+Type: `{ type: 'color' | 'image', value: string }`

-Default: 'Default'

-will trigger a new theme string value throughout all backdrop zones when a backdropZone is in scroll position
+will trigger a new backdrop value throughout all backdrop zones when a backdropZone is in scroll position

 </br>

 #### ( , , theme )

-Type: strnig
+Type: `string`

-Default: 'default'

 will trigger a new theme string value throughout all backdrop zones when a backdropZone is in scroll position